Offshoring and outsourcing are often mistaken for each other. However, these terms have distinct meanings and are not always interchangeable.

 For example:

-• Medical device contract manufacturers build prototypes and produce products in the U.S.
+- Medical device contract manufacturers develop prototypes and manufacture products within the U.S.

-• U.S. IT companies build and manage other business's cloud-based infrastructures
+- U.S. IT companies build and manage other businesses' cloud-based infrastructures

-If the firm whose skillset, availability, and rates most closely meet a business’s needs happens to be in another country, then it also makes sense to offshore.
+If the firm whose skillset, availability, and rates most closely match a business’s needs is located in another country, then offshoring makes sense as well.

 Offshoring Economics

-Companies usually outsource operations to developing countries with low wages to reduce costs.
-These savings are passed on to the customers, shareholders, and managers of these companies.
-However, offshore outsourcing has been criticized for hurting the U.S. economy by cutting jobs.
+Companies often outsource operations to developing countries with low wages to lower costs.
+These savings benefit customers, shareholders, and managers.
+However, offshore outsourcing has faced criticism for negatively impacting the U.S. economy by reducing jobs.

 That said, the idea that offshoring hurts the U.S. economy has been challenged.
 A McKinsey study, "Offshoring: Is it a Win-Win Game," found that every dollar offshored generates $1.45 in new revenue, with $1.12 of that revenue returning to the U.S. and 33 cents going to the offshore nation.
 Those 33 cents represent about $20 of equivalent spending power in a country like the Philippines.